JWW127/nerdtears.nvim/README.md

-basically stole all the code from [https://github.com/ellisonleao](ellisonleao)
+Basically stole all the code from<br>
+[https://github.com/ellisonleao](ellisonleao)

+Then added colors I like